ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL3_Eng.md

 This is used to specify the name of the partition to be locked.

-If the partition name is specified, lock mode is applied to the partition and ROW SHAR or ROW EXCLUSIVE is applied to the table
+If the partition name is specified, lock mode is applied to the partition and ROW SHAR or ROW EXCLUSIVE is applied to the table.

 |      Lock Mode      |   Partition Apply   |  Table Apply  |
 | :-----------------: | :-----------------: | :-----------: |